dougy147/idiomatik/README.md

 `idiomatik` receives input strings (e.g. `a + b = c`) that are returned as *tokens*.
 A token is a chain of elements extracted from the input by the *lexer*.
-The lexer then decomposes the input into individual elements (characters, or sequences of characters) corresponding to predefined categories (strings, operators, surrounders, etc.).
-(These *atomic* categories and their elements are defined in the `SYMBOLS` table.)
+The lexer decomposes the input into individual elements (characters, or sequences of characters) corresponding to predefined categories (strings, operators, surrounders, etc.).
+(These *atomistic* categories and their elements are defined in the `SYMBOLS` table.)
 When all the elements of an input have been attributed an identity (to what category they belong and eventually what are their properties), they are chained together and the construction of the token ends.

 ### Parsing : checking syntax